kiegroup/appformer/uberfire-docs/docs/security/permissionResolution.md

 ```

-Notice, the system is configured by default to use the _VotingStrategy.PRIORITY_
+Notice that the system is configured by default to use the _VotingStrategy.PRIORITY_

 #### Role priority